gabrielafilippelli/Bike-Sales-Dashboard/README.md

-# Bike Sales Dashboard: Business Analysis
+# HR Analytics Dashboard: Business Analysis
-• Created an interactive Excel dashboard in order to determine a mock company's customer base and other ad-hoc data
+• Created an interactive dashboard in PowerBI in order to interpret Human Resources metrics and understand company retention and employee metrics

 ## Programs Used
-Microsoft Excel
+Power BI